shun-yo/Tamer/options/panda/USAGE.md

 # How to compile

+Optionally, it is OK to combine with QEMU built for PANDA.
 I added a little modification to the code of PANDA.
 Please apply the patch modified.patch as follows.
 After applying the patch, build PANDA.
 (The platform I used is ubuntu14.04.)

 ```
 % git clone https://github.com/panda-re/panda.git